erizov/Professor/semester_1/lecture_06_advanced_trees/red_black_tree/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Red Black Tree to solve a production problem
+10. Design a system that uses Red Black Tree to tackle a production problem
 11. Create unit tests with 100% code coverage for Red Black Tree
 12. Write a technical blog post explaining Red Black Tree to beginners